zenhack/haas/docs/network-teardown.md

-The devel branch of the haas provides no good automated way of tearing down the network state created when deploying a group.
+The master branch of the haas provides no good automated way of tearing down the network state created when deploying a group.
 Here's how to do it manually: